At Lawctopus we understand how blogging can change things and want to pass-on the whatever we’ve learned about craft and hence this course.

 - Bonus: All the bloggers will get a chance to publish their write-ups on Lawctopus

-IMPORTANT: Please note that you’ll have to spare a minimum of 30-60 minutes every alternate day from November 11 to November 30.
+IMPORTANT: Please note that you’ll have to spare a minimum of 30-60 minutes every alternate day for the full duration of the course.
 Please check your schedule before applying.

 HOW TO REGISTER AND PAY